Vice President, Content-Centric Networking

-Teresa Lunt is Vice President and Director of the Computing Science Laboratory research organization at PARC, a Xerox company.
-She directs a wide range of research activities in her organization, including ad hoc networking, content-based networking, mobile computing and services, user-modeling and context-aware information technologies, innovation services, ethnography and user-centered design, security and privacy, and analytics and algorithms.
-Under Lunt's direction, this research organization has engaged in multiple strategic commercial co-development relationships and has spun out the cloud-managed wireless LAN startup PowerCloud.
+Previously, Teresa was Vice President and Director of the Computing Science Laboratory, directing a wide range of research activities in her organization, including ad hoc networking, content-based networking, mobile computing and services, user-modeling and context-aware information technologies, innovation services, ethnography and user-centered design, security and privacy, and analytics and algorithms.
+Under Lunt's direction, this research organization engaged in multiple strategic commercial co-development relationships and has spun out the cloud-managed wireless LAN startup PowerCloud.

-Lunt is a Principal Scientist at PARC.
+Lunt is also a PARC Principal Scientist.
 Before joining PARC, she was Assistant Director and Program Manager in DARPA's Information Technology Office, where she launched programs to fund research in computer and network security.
 Lunt also previously led teams at SRI International to develop the first intrusion detection system and the first highly secure database system.